vgs-samples/vgs-django-sample-id-verification/README.md

 ## How to secure application with VGS

-To make the local application visible from internet run ngrok `ngrok http 8000`.
+To make the local application visible from internet run ngrok `ngrok http 8000`(not `8001` - used by Nginx).
 Use ngrok URI for setting up inbound route.
 <img src="images/inbound.gif" >
 1. Go to [VGS-Dashboard](https://dashboard.verygoodsecurity.com), create a new organization, create a new vault.
 This is where we will store PII data.
 2. Setup `inboud` traffic protection: